Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

 The Chinese authorities, on the other hand, were furious.
 They had refused to participate in the case, and the response of then Vice-Foreign Minister Liu Zhenmin was to call the ruling "nothing more than a piece of waste paper" and one that "will not be enforced by anyone."

-Julian Ku is Professor of Law at Hofstra University in the United States and monitored China's compliance with the ruling in the months afterwards.
+Julian Ku is a professor of law at Hofstra University in the United States and monitored China's compliance with the ruling in the months after.
 He says that China made a point of not being seen to comply.

 "For a while," he says "there did seem to be some soft acquiescence such as allowing Filipino fishing at [the disputed reef known as] Scarborough Shoal.
 But any such acquiescence was framed as a matter of bilateral diplomacy rather than compliance."
 Since then, however, China has even been pretending to comply, he added.